mbuhidar/ultrasonic_detection_adc/PINOUT.md

 - **Pin 1 (BW)**: Leave open or high for serial output on Pin 5.
 Hold low for pulse output (chaining mode).

 - **Pin 2 (PW)**: Outputs analog voltage envelope of the acoustic waveform.
-This allows processing the raw waveform. *Not used in this project.*
+This provides the raw echo returns over time for spatial profiling.
+  - **This is the pin we connect to Arduino analog inputs (A0, A1, etc.) for echo profiling**
+  - Outputs 0-Vcc representing echo amplitude at each moment
+  - Must be sampled rapidly (every ~50µs) to capture spatial detail

 - **Pin 3 (AN)**: Analog voltage output with scaling factor of (Vcc/1024) per cm.
   - At 5V supply: ~4.9mV/cm
-  - At 3.3V supply: ~3.2mV/cm
-  - Maximum range: ~700cm at 5V, ~600cm at 3.3V
-  - **This is the pin we connect to Arduino analog inputs (A0, A1, etc.)**
+  - Outputs stable DC voltage representing measured distance
+  - *Not used for echo profiling - only for simple distance measurement*

 - **Pin 4 (RX)**: Internally pulled high.
 Sensor continuously measures when high or open.
 Hold low to stop ranging.
 Bring high for 20µS or more to trigger a range reading.